mattfelten/front-end-questions/README.md

 * Tell me about your design process.
 How would you approach a project?
 * How do you design an interface for a 1000 floors elevator?
 * What are the problems with the UI with [this online order form](example-sandwich.md)?
 How would you redesign it?
+* What are affordances?
+* What is Fitts' Law?

 ##### Front-end Development
 * What can you tell me about [this SQL statement](example-sql.md)?
-* How do you write an extension for JQuery?
+* How do you write an extension for jQuery?
 * We're going to offer a brand new service and there's no work done yet.
 You're handling all the front end.
 Where do you start?
 * Working on a team of a designer, you doing front-end development, and a back-end programmer, how do you prefer to handle that collaboration?
 * You have a slow application that runs with a 5,000 line JavaScript file and you need to make it run faster.
 Where do you start?